 We have an active Facebook group of about 12,000 women, and an audience of 20,000 on Instagram.
 The ages range from 18 to 55, so older women are sharing words of wisdom with younger women, and they’re also connecting with others about their own struggles and share suggestions.
+Quite often people will be asking questions about issues which cause severe pain and elders will be answering them with the best advice that they can give.
 It’s really cool to watch.

 You created the Therapy for Black Girls therapist directory on your website.
 What made you decide to start that?

 Because I spend way more time on social media than I need to, I was seeing comments like, “I’d love to work with a black woman therapist.”
 I knew that we were out there, but it felt like people didn’t know where to start.
 So, in December 2016, I put out a call on social media asking for black therapist recommendations.